Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 }
 ```

 - Handles: Not the data itself, but a way to get to the data.
 - TODO: Statics - aka static helper functions
  TODO: ( add link to Unreal Engine Iterator Implementation)

 -Dynamic delegate parameters MUST support reflection.

+#VisualStudioShortcuts

+"ctrl + minus" - navigates backwards in visual studio.
+Useful for searching definitions briefly and getting back to where you were writing code.

 # GameplayProgrammingTips